 One of the great things about modern jive is that it’s easily accessible.
 There’s no modern jive dress code, no requirement to wear a specific style of outfit.
 You can just turn up in what you fancy.
 Jeans are popular, with leggings now popular for girls, dresses for those who like to dress up a bit more, and t-shirts or shirts for men.

 I tend to stick with my staple, black trousers – linen for summer, or jeans in colder months.
 And a dark top, or patterned one over a vest top underneath.
 Whatever’s comfortable for dancing in and something that doesn’t show the sweat.

 Over the last couple of years, there are noticeable styles of clothing that have crept in.
 With that, there are some watch outs to look out for that some people either don’t check or don’t care about.

 Dance ‘style’ trends and watch outs

 Leggings – great for wearing under dresses or skirts which flare out when you spin, or with straighter skirts to give a bit of security should your skirt rise up accidentally (I don’t know how some people’s don’t).
-If you’re wearing leggings with a short top, please check they’re not too small, in case everyone can see your knickers through them.
+But more recently the trend for colourful leggings means dancers are wearing them as as a comfortable and colourful ‘sportswear’ style.
+If you’re wearing leggings* without covering your bottom with a top or skirt, do check they’re not too small or see through, in case everyone can see your knickers through them.